Detana!! TwinBee: Release

 Detana!!
 TwinBee was first released by Konami in 1991 for arcades in Japan in February and Europe in March as Bells & Whistles.
 The game was first ported to the X68000 computer on December 6, 1991.
 The title was then ported to the PC Engine on February 28, 1992.
 This conversion is notable for being one of the earliest works of Koji Igarashi at Konami, serving as enemy programmer.
 In September 1995, it was included as part of the Detana TwinBee Yahho!
 Deluxe Pack compilation for Sega Saturn and PlayStation.

 Detana!!
 TwinBee was later ported to Japanese mobile phone platforms such as EZweb, i-mode and Yahoo Mobile on July 13, 2004.
 The game was included as part of the TwinBee Portable collection for PlayStation Portable in January 2007 and later re-released as a budget title under the "Konami The Best" line on March 13, 2008.
 The PC Engine conversion was re-released for the Wii's Virtual Console as a "Hanabi Festival" launch in Japan on September 18, 2007, then in North America on March 23, 2009, and later in PAL territories on July 24 of the same year.
 The PC Engine version was then re-released for the PlayStation Network as part of the "PC Engine Archives" line in Japan on June 16, 2010.
 The arcade original was included on the Game Room gaming service for Microsoft Windows and Xbox 360 as part of "Game Pack 012" in November 2010.
 The PC Engine port was later added to the PC Engine GameBox app for iOS in Japan on February 12, 2014.
 In addition, the PC Engine version was also re-released in Japan for Windows through D4 Enterprise's Project EGG digital service on March 3 of the same year.

 Detana!!
 TwinBee was re-released in its PC Engine form between April and May 2014 across cloud gaming services like Smart TV Box, G-cluster and Hikari TV.
 The PC Engine conversion was eventually re-released only in Japan for the Wii U's Virtual Console on November 24, 2014.
-Hamster Corporation e-released the arcade version as part of their Arcade Archives series for Nintendo Switch and PlayStation 4 on January 16, 2020.
+Hamster Corporation re-released the arcade version as part of their Arcade Archives series for the Nintendo Switch and PlayStation 4 on January 16, 2020.